Skip to content

 Version-1.4.11 · Experimental

-Through the Reference Table function, Pipeline supports importing external data for data processing.
+Through the Reference Table feature, Pipeline supports importing external data for data processing.

-Setting primary keys to tables is not supported yet, but you can query through any column and take the first row of all the results found as the query result.
+Setting primary keys for tables is not yet supported, but queries can be performed using any column, and the first row of all results will be returned as the query result.
 The following is an example of a table structure:

 • Table name: refer_table_abc